zym9863/pixabay-mcp/README.md

 [中文版](README_zh.md)

-A Model Context Protocol server for Pixabay image search
+A Model Context Protocol server for Pixabay image and video search

 <a href="https://glama.ai/mcp/servers/@zym9863/pixabay-mcp">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/@zym9863/pixabay-mcp/badge" alt="Pixabay Server MCP server" />
 </a>

-This is a TypeScript-based MCP server that provides access to the Pixabay image API.
+This is a TypeScript-based MCP server that provides access to the Pixabay image and video APIs.
 It demonstrates core MCP concepts by providing:

-- Tools for searching images on Pixabay
+- Tools for searching images and videos on Pixabay
-- Formatted results with image URLs and metadata
+- Formatted results with image/video URLs and metadata
 - Error handling for API requests

 ## Features